0xFableOrg/0xFable/docs/architecture.md

 - play card, then attack
 - attack

 Then it is B's turn.
 If A has attacked, B must defend.
-Defending consists of selecting up to a defending creature for each attacking creature.
+Defending consists of selecting up to one defending creature for each attacking creature.
 So the "payload" of a defense is a (possibly empty) set of pairs, where each pair consists of an attacking creature and a defending creature.